drsusmitadas/mesalabs-day4-lab1/content/monday/lab-1.md

 ```

 > [!NOTE]
-> Fields starting with ``initial_`` are only used when starting a model from the pre-ms or loading from a .mod file,
-so this ``&starjob`` does not work on photo restarts.

-> [!NOTE]
 > Have you spotted those `d0` at the end of these lines?
-The `d` therein indicates that the numbers we provide are double precision floating point numbers in fortran (which is 15 digits).
+The `d` therein indicates that the numbers we provide are double precision floating point numbers in fortran.
 The number afterwards, `0` in this case, indicates the order of magnitude in a scientific notation.
 For example, `2.2d3 = 2200.0` or we could have written `initial_z = 1.4d-2`.
 Even when the order is zero, it is good practice to always add `d0` after your floats.

 The opacity table MESA uses depends on the reference metallicity,